sider/sider-docs/docs/tools/others/secret-scan.md

 > This is **BETA**.
 The behavior of this tool might change.

-**Secret Scan** can detect secrets commited in your repository, for example:
+**Secret Scan** can detect secrets committed in your repository, for example:

 - GitHub access tokens
 - AWS secret keys